tiru1222/terraform-zero-to-hero/Day-1/PROJECT-ec2-instance-creation/steps.md

      instance_type = "t2.micro"
    }
 ```
+Actually if u press dot(.) in github it will directly goes to visual-studio here we install some plugins called terraform, HCL,.. to automate terraform coding process like pre-suggestions, indetations.
 ## Initialize Terraform**

 In your terminal, navigate to the directory containing your Terraform configuration files and run: